 Findlay's lone loss during the 2012-13 season came against St. Benedict's in the semifinals of the ESPN National High School Invitational.
 The loss snapped a school-record 54-game win streak.

 A school-record eight players from the 2012-13 team signed with Division I schools and also helped set school records in defensive field-goal percentage and charges taken.
 In addition, Findlay had an active home win streak of 82 games under Simon's direction.

 Simon oversaw all academics of the program as its associate head coach and helped it to achieve a 100 percent graduation rate.

 Findlay Prep has become known as one of the top prep schools in the country since it was founded in 2006.
 Simon was involved from the beginning serving a critical role in bringing elite talent to the school in Henderson, Nev.

-Anthony Bennett, who attended UNLV and was selected as the top overall pick in the 2013 NBA Draft, went to Findlay Prep as have other NBA players Avery Bradley, Jorge Gutierrez, Cory Joesph, DeAndre Liggins, Nick Johnson and Tristan Thompson.
+Anthony Bennett, who was selected as the top overall pick in the 2013 NBA Draft, Rashad Vaughn, who was picked No. 17 in the 2015 NBA Draft, and Christian Wood, who is with the Philadelphia 76ers, all went to UNLV and Findlay Prep.
+Other NBA players from Findlay include Avery Bradley, Jorge Gutierrez, Cory Joesph, DeAndre Liggins, Nick Johnson and Tristan Thompson.

 The Findlay program won three ESPN National High School Invitational titles and produced seven McDonald's All-Americans with Simon on staff.
 From 2007-12, the Pilots went 192-9 before the 2012-13 record-breaking season.